Deltares/hydromt/docs/user_guide/model_region.rst

 Region options
 --------------

-A user can define the region of interest based on general geospatial or hydrographic area using one of the following options:
+A user can define the region of interest based on general geospatial or hydrographic area using a geospatial or hydrographic region definition.
+The syntax is interpreted using the :py:meth:`~hydromt.workflows.basin_mask.parse_region` method.
+For hydrographic regions see also the `delineate basins <../_examples/delineate_basin.ipynb>`_ example and :py:meth:`~hydromt.workflows.basin_mask.get_basin_geometry` method.

 ..
 NOTE::

     All x and y coordinates in the *point* and *bbox* are in the EPSG:4326 (WGS84) coordinate reference system.

 Geospatial region
 ^^^^^^^^^^^^^^^^^

     Bounding box (bbox): ``{'bbox': [xmin, ymin, xmax, ymax]}``